leoluKL/ADTUI/README.md

 1. npm run dev  -  It will monitor change in frontend code change (in ./portalSourceCode) and refresh browser window automatically
 2. npm run production - It will minify the frontend code and put the code to folder portalProduction

+## Prerequisites

+- An Azure Digital Twin service subscription in any of your Azure subscriptions
+- Azure CLI
+- Nodejs

 ## Highlight Features
 1. Full support of ADT editing functionalites, including relationship level properties editing
 2. Create multiple customized layout of your twins for your purpose like in CAD tool.
 It is important for practical tasks.